Guide for Authors

 Material and methods.
 All preliminary material, experiments conducted, their extent, conditions and course should be described in detail in this section.
 The section should consist of subunits describing equipment, methods, and procedures.
 It is necessary to provide readers with enough details of methods and equipment to enable the described procedure to be repeated.
 When methods are not original, adequate references are recommended.
 Statistical processing methods, including the software used, should also be listed in this section.

+Tables.
 Tables present ideas and assertions described in the paper.
-Any of the table’s material composed of more than four or five lines shall be elaborated in a table form Fig. 2.
-Description and table header has to be understandable individually without a reference to the text.
-Table headers shall express a kind of the constant and types of the abun it in a form „constant/abun” therefore it is needed to use the same symbols and abbreviations as in the text.
+Any of the table’s material composed of more than four or five lines shall be elaborated in example below.
+Description and table header have to be understandable individually without a reference to the text.
+Table headers shall express a kind of the constant and types of the unit it in a form „constant/unit” therefore it is needed to use the same symbols and abbreviations as in the text.
 Each of the table has to have a consecutive number and a title located usually at the top of the table.
-Each table shall be oriented in the same way and it has to be referring in the paper (for example Table, Figure 1).
+Each table shall be oriented in the same way and it must be referring in the paper (for example Table 1, Figure 1).

 Mark the number of equation (in a bracket to the right) and Bookmark it for the next references in the text through:

 Conclusion.
 It is necessary to briefly conclude the most important results presented in the paper, the key points of following research and experimental work, and recommendations for utilization of results in academic or professional practice.

 References.
 Recommended citation style is APA 7 style.
 References should be listed in alphabetical order according to the surname of the first author, without numbering the individual items.
 Only papers cited in the text must be included in the list of references.